standardgalactic/zet/_papers/IFL_98.md

     avoid the problem by omitting or disabling black-holing.
 Batch mode Haskell implementations such as HBC and the Glasgow Haskell Compiler (GHC) avoid this problem by disabling black-holing or by providing no way to catch interrupts.
-This paper describes a modification to GHC\textquotesingle s abstract machine (the Spineless Tagless G-Machine) which simultaneously supports both interrupts and black-holing.}
+This paper describes a modification to GHC's abstract machine (the Spineless Tagless G-Machine) which simultaneously supports both interrupts and black-holing.}
         , affiliation = {Yale University}